Introduction to Aadh Guru Granth Bhagat Mala

 The Story of Raja Bali

-'In the Golden Age of Sat Yuga, You were pleased to deceive Baal the king, in the form of a dwarf.'
+In the Golden Age of Sat Yuga, You were pleased to deceive Baal the king, in the form of a dwarf.

-(Bhatt Kal; GGSJ: Ang 1390
+(Bhatt Kal; GGSJ: Ang 1390)

 In the Golden Age of Satyug, a great king was born.
 His name was Raja Bali (also known as Mahabali).
 He was the grandson of the well renowned saint, Bhagat Prahlad.
 Raja Bali was the king of the Asurs (demons) and a disciple of Sukhracharya.

-The Dwarf (26K)Raja Bali is famously known for fighting against the deities, particularly Indar, to secure their realms and kingdoms.
+Raja Bali is famously known for fighting against the deities, particularly Indar, to secure their realms and kingdoms.
 He conquered the heaven and underworld, thus bringing the entire world under his rule.
 In order to maintain his control of the three worlds, he was advised by his guru to undertake an intense yagna (a ritual rite with a specific objective).

-Having being banished from heaven and the underworld, Indar and many of the deities approached Vishnu.
+Having been banished from heaven and the underworld, Indar and many of the deities approached Vishnu.
 They begged Vishnu to help them and to restore the underworld and heaven back to them.
 Vishnu agreed to help them.

-Vishnu incarnated himself into his fifth Avtar, as Vaman, a dwarf or a short statured Brahmin boy.
-During Raja Bali's yagna, Vishnu appeared before him reciting the Vedas.
-On seeing this, Raja Bali was pleased.
-Looking at the small Brahmin boy, Raja Bali said to him, "Dear child, you have recited the Vedas so beautifully.
+The Dwarf (26K)Vishnu incarnated himself into his fifth Avtar, as Vaman, a dwarf or a short statured Brahmin boy.
+During Raja Bali’s yagna, Vishnu appeared before him reciting the Vedas.
+Upon seeing this, Raja Bali was pleased.
+Looking at the small Brahmin boy, Raja Bali said to him, “Dear child, you have recited the Vedas so beautifully.
 Speak; what do you wish for?
-Whatever you wish for, I will grant this to you."
+Whatever you wish for, I will grant this to you.”

 Vaman smiled, “O great King Bali, please grant me some of your land.”

-"I am happy to give you a piece of my land.
+“I am happy to give you a piece of my land.
 You can take as much land as you can cover with just 3 steps.
-If you do this, you take that piece of land," said the Raja.
+If you do this, you can take that piece of land,” said the Raja.

-Sukhracharya warned Raja Bali that this was a bad idea and he was being deceived by the Undeceivable Lord.
+Sukhracharya warned Raja Bali that this was a bad idea, and he was being deceived by the Undeceivable Lord.
 The Asurs pleaded with the Raja to retract this boon, but Raja Bali ignored the pleas and granted the boon to Vaman.

 Vaman expanded his body and grew to an immense size.
 Raja Bali was left astonished by the size of this Brahmin boy.
 With his first step, Vaman covered the entire earth.
-Vaman (25K)The second step, he covered the entire heaven.
+The second step, he covered the entire heaven.
 As Vaman was about to take his third step, Raja Bali could see that there was not enough room for Vaman to step.
 Raja Bali offered his back to make up a full third step.

-Once again the Asurs tried to discourage the Raja from doing this, but with utmost humility, the Raja said, "All this land belongs to the Lord.
-If the Lord wishes to take this land back, then what right do I have to stop Him?"
+Once again, the Asurs tried to discourage the Raja from doing this, but with utmost humility, the Raja said, “All this land belongs to the Lord.
+If the Lord wishes to take this land back, then what right do I have to stop Him?”

 Vaman stepped on the Raja’s head and drowned him to the netherworld.
 Seeing his devotion, Vishnu returned to his godly form and blessed Raja Bali.